Voltarian-Dev-Team/Voltarian.BL1/README.md

 3. Open WillowTree and load your Borderlands 1 save file.
 4. Click on the "Import" button.
 5. Click on the "from File(s)" button.
-6. Select the weapon you want to import from this repository.
+6. Select the weapon you downloaded earlier.
 7. Save your changes and enjoy your new weapons!

 ## Weapon List